dschonholtz/NuxtPersonalWebsite/content/articles/ThirdFile.md

 ---
-title: My first Blog Post
+title: My third Blog Post
-description: Learning how to use @nuxt/content to create a blog
+description: more
 img: https://miro.medium.com/max/2800/0*EVZkEtjw-kHGkfHG.png
-alt: my first blog post
+alt: my third blog post
 author:
   name: Douglas
   bio: Douglas built this using Nuxt.js's page.
   image: https://miro.medium.com/max/2800/0*EVZkEtjw-kHGkfHG.png
 ---

-# How to Procrastinate Productively
+# plz to procrastinate again.

-Simple initial post.
+third post

 ## This is a heading

 <div style="background-color: coral;">
   This is HTML inside markdown that has a class of note
 </div>

-### This is a sub heading

-This is some more info